MaiJi97/Leetcode/java/33_SearchInRotatedSortedArray/README.md

 ## Method 2: Binary Search

 Do the binary search direcly.
+Additional conditional statements because compare with traditional binary search template, we need to first determine the shape of the array and then distinguish the position of the target within the array.

 Time Complexity: O(logn)